domerin0/rnn-speech/README.md

 ###How to Run
 ####Cloning the repository
-IF you intend to use a pre-trained model you should clone the repository with the [lfs plugin](https://git-lfs.github.com/)
+If you intend to use a pre-trained model you should clone the repository with the [lfs plugin](https://git-lfs.github.com/)

     $ git lfs clone https://github.com/inikdom/rnn-speech.git